MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 You can manage page permissions in two ways:

-- Using Power Pages design studio
+- In Power Pages design studio
-- Using the Portals Management app
+- In the Portals Management app

 Power Pages design studio makes configuration of webpage access permissions simpler than the Portals Management app.
 For this reason, it's the recommended method for managing page permissions in Power Pages.